araobp/godot-virtual-showroom/README.md

 <img src="docs/gemini_api_key.jpg" width=300>

-or create "gemini_api_key_env.txt" file (Gemini API key value) that is ignored by .gitignore.
+or create "gemini_api_key_env.txt" file with your Gemini API key value.
+The file is ignored by .gitignore.

 ### Virtual Showroom with GenAI